5 tips for packing your suitcase!

 Tip 3: Leave it at home

-"Is this really important to take it, or can I buy it over there?" is the first question you can ask yourself when you start packing.
+"Is this really important to take, or can I buy it over there?" is the first question you can ask yourself when you start packing.
 Think as often as possible if something really needs to be packed or if you can buy it at your destination.
 Shower supplies, towels, bedding, and socks are all things that take up a lot of space but are likely to be readily available at your destination.
-If you want to take your socks or shampoo with you when you go to work abroad, tuck them into your shoes or other cavities as much as possible.
+When packing your socks or shampoo with you, tuck them into your shoes or other cavities.
 That way, it won't take up extra space in your suitcase!

 Tip 4: Make copies

 Our favourite tip is to make multiple copies of all essential cards and documents.
 In a hurry, this is sometimes forgotten or left out.
 If you want to work or study abroad, you often have to arrange or apply for many things.
 Here, you will be asked for a copy of your identity card or passport.
 How handy it is to have this immediately at hand!
-And perhaps a less pleasant reason is to have extra copies in case your cards and documents get lost or stolen.
-Unfortunately, this sometimes happens, so you'd better prepare and pack those additional copies in your suitcase.
+Perhaps a less pleasant reason is to have extra copies in case your cards and documents get lost or stolen.
+Unfortunately, this happens sometimes, so it's better prepare and pack those additional copies in your suitcase.

 Tip 5: Roll up

 One person thinks rolling up is fantastic.
 The other hasn't discovered it yet.
 You save more space by rolling up your clothes, and your clothes stay wrinkle-free; a win-win situation!
 There are two ways to roll up your clothes.
 Way one: fold each garment individually.
 Or two: lay a row of clothes on each other and then make one big roll.
 Both methods work equally well, so it's up to you to figure out which way works best for you.
 And this way, you'll also have a good excuse for your family and friends when they ask why you're going abroad again ;).